idaholab/moose/modules/stochastic_tools/doc/content/source/userobject/PolynomialChaos.md

 All this information is ready to be sent to the PolynomialChaos user object:

-!listing poly_chaos/master_2d_quad.i block=UserObjects
+!listing poly_chaos/master_2d_quad.i block=Surrogates

-!syntax parameters /UserObjects/PolynomialChaos
+!syntax parameters /Surrogates/PolynomialChaos

-!syntax inputs /UserObjects/PolynomialChaos
+!syntax inputs /Surrogates/PolynomialChaos

-!syntax children /UserObjects/PolynomialChaos
+!syntax children /Surrogates/PolynomialChaos